-Opportunities for standardization of products may also be realized during the bid preparation phase.
+Standardization of products may also be realized during the bid preparation phase.
 This is achieved by inviting and coordinating a working group of individual municipal user departments to participate in the co-operative purchasing process.

 3. Administration of Bidding Process